What is open source?

 Is open source safe?

-In theory, the more people you have reviewing code throughout a build there more security holes and errors will be uncovered and fixed.
+In theory, the more people you have reviewing code throughout a build the more likely it is that security holes and errors will be uncovered and fixed.
 However, no matter how many pairs of eyes the code runs past, human error can and will persist.

-The potentially fatal flaw with free and widely-shared code is that the vulnerabilities are by default also reused.
+The problem with free and widely-shared code is that the vulnerabilities are by default also reused and shared.
 The most popular open source libraries are embedded into thousands of applications, and if one line of code within a library contains a vulnerability, anything that utilises it will be weakened as a result.

 It’s still best practice to check over open source code, even if it’s from a trusted source and seems to work, to check for logical errors and anything else that might have been overlooked in its creation.